ProgramCrafter/salsa-iwj-otter/docs/user.md

 Notable features you might otherwise overlook include these:

-Pressuing "h" repeatedly cycles through various amounts of history view (the overliad yellow arrows showing what recently happened).
+Pressuing "h" repeatedly cycles through various amounts of history view (the overlaid yellow arrows showing what recently happened).

 Typing numbers will get you into a multiple selection mode, which you can use (for example) to draw yourself a hand of multiple cards.